 A complete list of DAU Equivalent vendors and classes can be found in DAU’s iCatalog under Equivalent Providers.
 Commercial vendors, colleges and universities, and other organizations can find more information about the DAU Equivalency Process in the DAU iCatalog under Equivalent Providers.

 Individuals certified with FAC-COR must accumulate the number of CLPs reflective of their level of certification, every two years to maintain their certification to act as a COR.
-The September 6, 2011 OMB memo specifically outlines continuous learning requirements for CORs.
+The September 6, 2011 Memo on Revisions to the Federal Acquisition Certification for Contracting Officer's Representatives (FAC-COR) from OFPP specifically outlines continuous learning requirements for CORs.

 OFPP also offers general guidance on continuous learning.